MicrosoftDocs/fabric-docs/docs/real-time-intelligence/database-entity-diagram.md

 ### Trace relationships between materialized views and source tables

-Entity diagrams allows you to trace the relationships between materialized views and their underlying source tables.
+Entity diagrams allow you to trace the relationships between materialized views and their underlying source tables.
 This makes it simple to identify original data sources, enabling you to track and troubleshoot data flow more effectively.

 ### Interact with elements and act